tcwalk/pbwebapp/README.md

-# Ruby on Rails Tutorial sample application
+# NDSU plant breeding web application

+This is the North Dakota State University Department of Plant Sciences plant breeding web application.
+It is designed to connect to plant breeding databases and run common analysis and graphics tasks.

-This is the sample application for
+The NDSU PBWebApp was started from the sample application for

 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).